 - 1. To be eligible, the student must have been enrolled in a degree program offered by the Oklahoma Wesleyan University and attending classes and actively pursuing and making progress towards a degree at the time of death, or between terms in such enrollment. - 2.
 The student must not have been dismissed or suspended at the time of death. - 3.
 The student must not have died while committing a felony (crime). - 4.
 If the degree requirements for the student's intended degree are met, the intended degree should be awarded instead of the honorary posthumous degree.

 Academic Programs

 Graduate Programs of study offered at OKWU:

-- Master of Arts in Theology and Apologetics

 - Master of Business Administration

 - Master of Education

 - Master of Nursing

 - Master of Science in Strategic Leadership